Fusion rules and shrinking rules of topological orders in five dimensions: Fusion and shrinking rules for the twisted term

-If a $T^2$ and an $S^2$ membrane carry the same gauge charges and decorations, they can eventually be shrunk to the same superposition of particles up to a global coefficient $\frac{\tilde{N}_{abc}}{N_{abc}}$.
-When they only carry one unit of gauge charge, this global coefficient is $2^1=2$, carry two units is $2^2=4$, and carry three units is $2^3=8$.
-Every unit of gauge charge contributes an extra $2$ to the normalization factor $\tilde{N}_{abc}$ in the front of Wilson operators for $T^2$ membranes.
+Where $\mathcal{S}^2=\mathcal{S} \mathcal{S}$.
+If a $T^2$ and an $S^2$ membrane carry the same gauge charges (of 3-form fields) and decorations, they can eventually be shrunk to the same superposition of particles up to a global coefficient $\frac{\tilde{N}_{n_1n_2n_30}}{N_{n_1n_2n_30}}$.
+When they only carry one unit of gauge charge (of 3-form fields), this global coefficient is $2^1=2$, carry two units is $2^2=4$, and carry three units is $2^3=8$.
+Every unit of gauge charge contributes an extra $2$ to the normalization factor $\tilde{N}_{n_1n_2n_30}$ in the front of Wilson operators for $T^2$ membranes.

-\textbf{\textit{Shrinking an $\mathsf{M^{ST}}$-excitation.}} When $\left(abc\right)=\left(\tilde{a}\tilde{b}\tilde{c}\right)$, shrinking rules for $\mathsf{M^{ST}}$-excitations can be written as
+\textbf{\textit{Shrinking an $\mathsf{M^{ST}}$-excitation.}} When $\left(n_1n_2n_3\right)=\left({n_1}^{\prime}{n_2}^{\prime}{n_3}^{\prime}\right)$, shrinking rules for $\mathsf{M^{ST}}$-excitations can be written as